kopsha/python-1o1/docs/source/hello_world.rst

     SyntaxError: invalid syntax
     >>> _

 Observe that python tries to *understand* what we type, be it numbers, arithmetic operations or strings, computes the result and prints it back for us.
-However, if we accidentally type something that doesn't make sense, *python* will do its best to point out the problem, but it will let us decide how and when we'll fix it.
+However, if we accidentally type something that doesn't make sense, *Python* will do its best to point out the problem, but it will let us decide how and when we'll fix it.

 saying hello